blakelucey/go-api-project/README.md

 # go-api-project

+This is my first Go project.
+This project uses Go as a backend to fetch data from the CoinGecko API and display it using a Next.js frontend.

-This project was created with Go, Next.js, Material UI, and the CoinGecko API.
+This project was created with:
+- Go
+- Next.js
+- Material UI
+- CoinGecko API.

 ## Getting Started